 Sailing to the fabled islands of Ischia and Capri will keep us in touch with the litany of lotus-eaters who made their homes and gardens there over the centuries.
 The reasons they all came are still here, waiting to be explored.

 Fly at c.
-4.00pm (British Airways) from London Gatwick to Naples.
-First of three nights in Naples.
+6.15pm (British Airways) from London Heathrow to Naples.
+First of four nights in Naples.